kyma-project/kyma/docs/compass/02-01-compass.md

 In order to connect applications and runtimes, assign them to the same scenario.
 A scenario is a simple label with the **scenario** key.
 If an application or a runtime is not explicitly assigned to any scenario, they belong to the `default` one.
-If you add a scenario to the application or runtime assigned to the `default` scenario, it is automatically removed from the `default` scenario and moved to the new one.
+After you add a scenario, they are automatically removed from the `default` scenario and moved to the new one.
+You can assign applications and runtimes to many scenarios.
+See the example:

 ![Scenarios](./assets/scenarios.svg)

-Application or Runtime can be assigned to many scenarios.
-For example, `Application 2` belongs to the `production` and `stage` scenarios.
+`Application 2` belongs to the `production` and `stage` scenarios.
 Thanks to that, its API or Events can be consumed by both `Runtime 1` and `Runtime 2`.
 Communication between components that do not belong to the same scenario is forbidden.
 For example, `Application 3` cannot communicate with `Runtime 1`.